cdotly/hugo-basic/content/dir2/seven.md

 ## Space!
 This is the content for page Seven.md, located in the `content/dir2` folder.
+Also with a weight of 1 in the front matter, so it supercedes page one with the same weight. perhaps because it was made more recently?

 End of summary
 <!-- more -->